 You've got a bad cold, the kind that makes you feel like your head is stuffed with cotton and your nose is a drippy, leaky faucet.
 On top of the congestion, your sinuses feel like they’re under pressure.

 Blame the cold virus.
 It has attacked the membranes of your nasal passages and your sinuses, which makes them swell up and sends mucus production into overdrive.
 That clogs up your sinuses, which causes sinus pain and pressure.

 What to Do

 An antibiotic won’t help.
 They only fight bacteria, not the viruses that cause colds.

 Until your cold goes away, you can try one of these remedies to ease the sinus pain and pressure.

 Decongestants can raise blood pressure.
 So if your blood pressure is already high, check with your doctor first.
 Also make that call if you have diabetes, an enlarged prostate, thyroid disease, or heart disease.
-While you take this type of medication, watch for side effects like nervousness, dizziness, and sleeplessness.
+While you take this type of medication, watch for side effects like nervousness, urinary detention, dizziness, and sleeplessness.

 Over-the-counter pain relievers -- such as acetaminophen, ibuprofen, and naproxen -- can ease the pain caused by sinus pressure.
 Read and follow the directions on the label on all your medicines, since they may be included in any combination cold or allergy drug.
 You don't want to accidentally take too much.